bethmij/play-tech/readme.md

-# Chat Application
+# Welcome to Play- Tech | Chat Application 💬📷😊

-Introduction To Network Programming module final project implement using socket programming.
+The application enables real-time communication between multiple users, supporting exchanging text, emojis, and images.

-Technology :-
+## Technology Stack:
-✅Java socket programming

-Functions :-
+- Core Technology: ✅ Java | Socket Programming

+## Key Features:
-✅Two or more people can chat at the same time
+- Multi-User Chat: Two or more users can chat at the same time in real-time.

-✅Users can send text, emoji and images
+- Text Messaging: Send and receive text messages instantly.
+- Emoji Support: Users can express themselves with a variety of emojis.
+- Image Sharing: Share images seamlessly during conversations.

-## Features
+## How It Works:

-- Firstly you can login to the by entering your and a image of yours if needed
+#### Server-Client Architecture:
+- The chat application uses a socket programming model where a server handles multiple clients.
+Each user connects to the server, which facilitates message broadcasting to all connected users.

+#### Real-Time Communication:
+- Messages, emojis, and images are sent instantly using socket streams, ensuring smooth and real-time communication.

 ![image](./Screenshot/login_complete.png)

-- Screen will display all jointed members
+- Screen will display all joined members

 ![image](./Screenshot/jointed.png)